In the 2022 version of this story, I declared that there is no one best vehicle for overlanding. And I still stand by that, kind of.

 As a good rule of thumb, vehicles with independent front suspension (IFS) will be more compliant on the highway than a vehicle with a live (or solid) front axle.
-On the flipside, the live solid front axle may be more stout and offer better articulation on the trail.
+On the flip side, the live solid front axle may be more stout and offer better articulation on the trail.
 But take the axle and suspension style into consideration when you’re shopping for an overlanding rig.

 The same goes for mud-terrain (M/T) tires versus all-terrain (A/T).
 All-terrain will drive more smoothly and be less noisy on the highway.
 In some cases, A/Ts may be better in snow than M/Ts, too.
-I once had a friend say “I’ve never had M/Ts and wish I had A/Ts.
+I once had a friend say, “I’ve never had M/Ts and wish I had A/Ts.
 But I’ve had A/Ts and wished I had M/Ts.”

 I sure have, though — on the highway.
-Especially if you step up to 35s and above, M/Ts will wander and howl at 70 MPH so much you might regret getting into overlanding at all.
+Especially if you step up to 35s and above, M/Ts will wander and howl at 70 MPH so much that you might regret getting into overlanding at all.

 Don’t get caught up in buying something like tires simply for their ultimate capability.
 Let the actual, realistic capability you need be the driving factor in your purchase decision.
-Base vehicle, planned mods, terrain you’re most likely going to encounter, and your personal resilience for non-compliant road manners and noise, vibration, and harshness (NVH) play into your shopping considerations first and foremost.
+Base vehicle, planned mods, the terrain you’re most likely going to encounter, and your personal resilience for non-compliant road manners and noise, vibration, and harshness (NVH) play into your shopping considerations first and foremost.